Rodolfo Castro Player Props: Pirates vs. Cubs

-On Wednesday, Rodolfo Castro (.286 batting average in his past 10 games, with two doubles, a home run, two walks and five RBI) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 8:05 PM ET.
+On Monday, Rodolfo Castro (.281 on-base percentage in past 10 games, 72 points below season-long percentage) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Cubs.
+He had a one-hit performance in his last game (1-for-2) against the Brewers.

 Rodolfo Castro Game Info & Props vs. the Cubs